Ria424/developers-animatesdk-docs/SpriteSheetExporter_object/SpriteSheetExporter8.md

 #### Description

-Property; An integer indicating the number of pixels of padding to add around each sprite in the sprite sheet.
+Property; `integer`; An integer indicating the number of pixels of padding to add around each sprite in the sprite sheet.

 #### Example